To run a freestyle Jenkins job that will execute your TestComplete tests, add the TestComplete Test build step to it:

 To run tests in CrossBrowserTesting environments, select TestComplete.

 Version - Specifies the TestComplete or TestExecute version to be used in case you have several versions of these products installed on the node.
-Jenkins uses the latest installed version by default.
+Jenkins uses the latest installed version by default, and we recommend using the default setting to avoid problems with running your tests in the latest product versions.

 Action on warnings - Specifies whether Jenkins should mark the entire build as failed or unstable when the TestComplete test log contains warnings.